prrvchr/mDriveOOo/README.md

 - Remote modifications of the contents of the files are taken into account by the replicator.
 - If necessary, it is possible to request an initial synchronization in the extension options.
 It is also possible to request the download of all files already viewed that have a local copy.
 - The replicator provides more comprehensive logging.
+- Shared folders are now recognizable by their icon.
 - Many fixes.

 ### What remains to be done for version 1.1.6: